HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 By the start of the Great Depression, the carmen had lost their jobs and the strike.

-In the end, the continuing generosity of the Martins and their sandwiches proved to be a wise business decision that earned the Martins fame as well as new customers.
+In the end, the continuing generosity of the Martins and their sandwiches proved to be a wise business decision that earned them fame and new customers.

 To hear and read more about the Po’Boy and Streetcar Stories, visit neworleanshistorical.org.